nushastro/website/docs/celestial/gravitation/shell_theorem.md

 $$\begin{align*}F_{shell} &= \int dF\\&=\int\frac{Gmcos\alpha}{x^2}dm \end{align*}$$

-Now the hard part is finding $dm$, because not all rings have the same mass (because they will not be have the same size)
+Now the hard part is finding $dm$, because not all rings have the same mass (because they will not all have the same size)

 ![ring_shell.png](../img/ring_shell.png#only-light){ width="480"}
 ![ring_shell.png](../img/ring_shell_dark.png#only-dark){ width="480"}